 In order for the authorization to do what we need:

-- A GPI counter for the approved drug needs to be set up on the patient’s profile to track the number of fills.
+- a GPI counter for the approved drug needs to be set up on the patient’s profile to track the number of fills.

 Let’s take a look at an example.
 The table below shows a Global authorization that sends a rejection for any drug that has not been pre-approved.